PlumCantaloupe/circlesxr/README.md

 1. Clone repo
     - `git clone https://github.com/PlumCantaloupe/circlesxr.git`
-1. Though not necessary, it is recommend to use [Visual Studio Code](https://code.visualstudio.com/) to develop, run, and modify _Circles_.
-VSCode allows you to easily open [an integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) to execute the terminal commands below.
+1. Though not necessary, [Visual Studio Code](https://code.visualstudio.com/) is recommended to develop, run, and modify *Circles*.
+Additionally, VSCode allows you to easily open [an integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) to execute the terminal commands below.
 It also has many [built-in Github features](https://code.visualstudio.com/docs/editor/versioncontrol).
 1. [Install mongo](https://docs.mongodb.com/manual/installation/)
     - **Create a `data/db` folder on your PC** that Mongo can write to
     - `chmod -R 755 /data` should be sufficient (if using Mac OSX Catalina you can will have to create this data/db folder in a non-root area.
 Make sure to set this in your .env file - see Step 6)